germanysources/regression_test/README.md

 ### Restrictions ###
 * Structures must be defined in the ABAP dictionary.
 Structures defined outside of the ABAP dictionary can't be stored in test data containers.
 * Any kind of references (pointing to classes, interfaces or data objects) are not supported
+* Updating a snapshot closes the SAP-LUW with ```COMMIT WORK```.
+To avoid this, use debugger snapshots as described in the next section.

 ## Debugger ##
 ### Create snapshots ###